washingtonsoares/frontend-take-home-assignment/README.md

 - **Dropdown input UI:** Create the user interface for the dropdown input field.
 This is the element that users will interact with to trigger the dropdown menu.

 - **Dropdown menu UI:** Develop the dropdown menu that will appear when the input field is clicked.
 This menu will display the list of selectable options.
+Additionally, the currently selected option should be highlighted within the menu to provide visual feedback to the user.

 - **Dropdown label:** The component should include a label that serves as a placeholder when no option is selected.
 Once an option is selected, the label should be replaced by the selected item.